GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/kotlin.md

 A [Kotlin sample
 application](https://github.com/GoogleCloudPlatform/spring-cloud-gcp/tree/main/spring-cloud-gcp-samples/spring-cloud-gcp-kotlin-samples/spring-cloud-gcp-kotlin-app-sample)
-is provided to demonstrate a working Maven setup and various Spring Cloud GCP integrations from within Kotlin.
+is provided to demonstrate a working Maven setup and various Spring Framework on Google Cloud integrations from within Kotlin.